Vidarpettersen/TeltonikaCodec8Decoder/README.md

 # Teltonika Codec 8 Decoder
-A decoder for the Codec8 packets sendt from Teltonika devices.
+A decoder for the Codec8 packets over TCP sendt from Teltonika devices.

 #### Imei hex format
 ```